Outline and Preparation#

 The wakeup function behaves exactly as the sleep function, except that it prints a message describing when the process actually woke up:

 Now, write a program called snooze that takes a single command-line argument, calls the wakeup function with this argument, and then terminates.
-Write your program so that the user can interrupt the snooze function by typing Ctrl+C at the keyboard.
-For example:
+Write your program so that the user can interrupt the snooze function by entering Ctrl+C. For example:

 shell> ./snooze 10